 Do you take insurance?
 Can I submit for reimbursement from insurance?

-Currently, we can accept clients who use Cigna, Aetna, and Magellan as in-network.
+Currently, we can accept clients who use Cigna, BCBS, and Aetna as in-network.
 We are working hard to obtain other networks.
 In the meantime, we can see other clients as out-of-network or PPO benefits.
 Out-of-network clients will be responsible for the full fee at the time of service.
 Following that service, we will submit a Form 1500 to your insurance for them to decide if they will reimburse the client.
 While many clients receive a 100% reimbursement, your insurance plan will be the ultimate determining factor as to how much, if any, it will reimburse.
 We also accept most HSA cards.
 All clients must maintain a credit card on file that will be charged the day of their appointment.

 Does BAPC work with my Employee Assistance Program (EAP)?